NicholasMoser/GNTool/README.md

 **Replace** will allow you to replace a single music file.
 In order to use this functionality it will ask you to select dtkmake.exe from the Nintendo GameCube SDK.
 This file can be found in the SDK under `NINTENDO GameCube SDK 1.0/X86/bin/dtkmake.exe`.
 The audio you select will first be modified into a 48k frequency .wav file and then into a .trk file.

-### Graphics

 #### Textures

 To replace textures in the game, first extract a specific texture archive or extract all of them.
 A folder matching the name of the texture archive will be created in the directory of the texture.
 In the folder will be one or more [.tpl files](https://github.com/NicholasMoser/Naruto-GNT-Modding/blob/master/gnt4/docs/file_formats/txg.md#tpl-header).
 These files can be viewed and modified with [BrawlBox](https://github.com/libertyernie/brawltools).
 When you are finished modifying .tpl files, make sure to import the specific texture in GNTool for it to appear in the game.

-### How it Works
+## How it Works

 There are multiple steps involved in the execution of this program.
 First, the contents of the ISO are dumped to the `compressed` folder in the workspace.
 The contents are then copied to the `uncompressed` folder.
-In the `uncompressed` folder, each FPK is uncompressed using a PRS uncompression algorithm.
-The FPKs in the `uncompressed` folder are then deleted.
+In the `uncompressed` folder, each FPK is uncompressed using the Eighting PRS uncompression algorithm.
+The FPK files in the `uncompressed` folder are then deleted.
 This will leave the `compressed` folder as the compressed version of the game files and the `uncompressed` folder as the uncompressed version of the game files.

+Both of these directories are fully functional copies of the game when run through Dolphin.
+You can launch either by opening `sys/main.dol` in Dolphin.

 When you are ready to rebuild the ISO, only modified files are repacked.
 This is the benefit of keeping the `compressed` folder, the original FPKs are maintained in the workspace state.
 GNTool calculates which files have changed by comparing each file to its expected [CRC32 value](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).